sanctuary-js/sanctuary/README.md

 throws a descriptive error if a type error is encountered.
 This allows bugs to be caught and fixed early in the development cycle.

-Ramda operates on the [garbage in, garbage out][GIGO] principal.
+Ramda operates on the [garbage in, garbage out][GIGO] principle.
 Functions are documented to take arguments of particular types, but these invariants are not enforced.
 The problem with this approach in a language as permissive as JavaScript is that there's no guarantee that garbage input